AntonSHBK/dron_px4_ros2_docker/README.md

 - Monitor logs for any errors or warnings.

 ## Additional Information

+It's important to ensure that the PX4 versions are consistent across all components of your system.
+When working with px4_msgs and px4_ros_com, it's essential to use the same version as the PX4 firmware, such as 1.14.
+Mismatched versions can lead to compatibility issues, affecting communication between the ROS 2 nodes and the PX4 autopilot.
+Make sure to check out the correct branches or tags in the repositories to align with your PX4 firmware version.

 - **PX4 Documentation**: [https://docs.px4.io/](https://docs.px4.io/)
 - **ROS 2 Documentation**: [https://docs.ros.org/en/humble/](https://docs.ros.org/en/humble/)